 Use Physical Techniques Sparingly on Abusive Individuals

 Following these guidelines will reduce the risk of injury for everyone involved in a situation requiring the use of restraints.
 But the very best way to eliminate injuries due to restraint — both for staff and for the person being restrained — is to eliminate the need to restrain in the first place.
-Remember, the safest restraint is the one that doesn't happen
+Remember, the safest restraint is the one that doesn't have to happen.

 U.S. Regulatory and Accrediting Organizations: Key Elements of Restraint-Related Standards